PAINTING • PHOTOGRAPHY • MIXED MEDIA • GRAPHIC DESIGN • CREATIVE DIRECTION

 My work is based on healing… spiritual, emotional and physical.
 I believe that retelling one’s story is not only crucial to the healing process, but also a means of permanently recording a moment in time.
 It invites the past and the future onto the same plane and into the same present moment, allowing us to see all things as one and to give shape to the nuances of living history.

-Over 25 years experience in conceptualizing advertising campaigns and designing packaging and collateral for beauty, cosmetic and fashion related industries.
+Graphic Design: Combining my sense for space, composition and marking, this portfolio represents 25 years of experience in conceptualizing advertising campaigns and designing packaging and collateral for beauty, cosmetic and fashion related industries.

-Directing and producing fashion and product photoshoots for domestic and international trade and consumer advertising.
+Creative Direction/Art Direction: Portfolio of art and creative direction of high fashion photography for domestic and international trade and consumer advertising.